-- The hours for PDN for each client have been authorized through the TMHP Prior Authorization Department. - Only the actual "hands-on" time spent with each client is billed for that client. - The hours billed for each client do not exceed the total hours approved for that client and do not exceed the actual number of hours for which services were provided. - Example: If the prior authorized PDN hours for Client A is four hours, Client B is six hours, and the actual time spent with both clients is eight hours, the provider must bill for the actual one-on-one time spent with each client, not to exceed the client's prior authorized hours or total hours worked.
-It would be acceptable to bill four hours for Client A and four hours for Client B, or three hours for Client A and five hours for Client B. It would not be acceptable to bill five hours if the nurse actually spent ten hours onsite providing prior authorized PDN services split as four hours for Client A and six hours for Client B. A total of ten hours cannot be billed if the nurse worked only eight hours.
+- The hours for PDN for each client have been authorized through the TMHP Prior Authorization Department. - Only the actual "hands-on" time spent with each client is billed for that client. - The hours billed for each client do not exceed the total hours approved for that client and do not exceed the actual number of hours for which services were provided.

+Example: If the prior authorized PDN hours for Client A is four hours, Client B is six hours, and the actual time spent with both clients is eight hours, the provider must bill for the actual one-on-one time spent with each client, not to exceed the client's prior authorized hours or total hours worked.
+It would be acceptable to bill four hours for Client A and four hours for Client B, or three hours for Client A and five hours for Client B. It would not be acceptable to bill five hours for Client A and three hours for Client B. It would be acceptable to bill ten hours if the nurse actually spent ten hours onsite providing prior authorized PDN services split as four hours for Client A and six hours for Client B. A total of ten hours cannot be billed if the nurse worked only eight hours.